 Other assets consist of a time-share and a cash surrender value of a Foundation owned life insurance policy.
-The time-share is valued at cost and the life insurance policy is valued at contract value.
-During the year ended June 30, 2017, the time-share was listed with an agent to liquidate.
+The time-share is valued at net realizable value and the life insurance policy is valued at contract value.
+During the year ended June 30, 2018, the time-share was listed with an agent to liquidate.